Searching ...

 Exceptional Medical Care

 Colorado has an excellent healthcare system with some of the country’s best hospitals and medical providers.
-On US News and World Report, it rounds out the top ten states.
+On US News & World Report, it rounds out the top ten states.
 Healthcare quality ranked fifth, and public health initiatives seventh.
 Colorado has high marks for healthcare outcomes, although its costs are average.

 Retirees can find top-notch doctors and specialists for their specific needs, plus numerous community clinics for those on limited incomes or without insurance.